pglombardo/PasswordPusher/docs/faq.md

 ## Can I automate my password distribution?

-Yes - many other users utilize either Slack or the command line to push and distribute passwords.
+Yes - many users utilize either Slack or the command line to push and distribute passwords.
 See our [Tools & Applications](/pages/tools) page for more details.

 ## How many requests can I send to Password Pusher?

-There is no limits currently and I have no intention of adding any.
+There are no limits currently and I have no intention of adding any.
 To minimally assure site stability, Password Pusher is configured with a rate limiter by default.

 ## How can I run my own version for my organization?